KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 # Reflections

-Considering this algorithm only takes account for straight lines, I guess it's ok.
+Considering this algorithm only takes account for straight lines, it's ok.

 > This bring me to the other rule of thumb, **every problem will have tradeoffs**.
 The question becomes what are the tradeoffs you are willing to make?
 This will depend on the case you are solving!